CondeNast/cnid-tech-tests/infra-task/README.md

 You are expected to demonstrate containerisation, pipelines and a minimal orchestration setup of your choice.
 When deployed, the root url should display 'Hello World'.

-** Please note:  The application is not the important factor in this, it is the infrastructure we will want to discuss.**

 ## Option 2